Another picture that is shared online with the claims that this is a genuine WW1 photo showing a real soldier in a terrible situation.

 It was made in 1986 by very talented artist Peter Corlett.

-It is of course a huge compliment to the people responsible for the display at the museum, they’ve managed to create such a lifelike mannequin who’s struggle with the war is so poignant and well displayed that people have been mesmerized by it and that a photographer can make countless people think it shows a real soldier in stress.
+It is of course a huge compliment to the people responsible for the display at the museum, they’ve managed to create such a lifelike mannequin who’s struggle with the war is so poignant and well displayed that people have been mesmerized by it and that a photographer can make countless people think it shows a real soldier in distress.

 But it is important that we stop people from sharing this picture as being a genuine depiction of a soldier with shell shock.